 Owners and possessors can be persons, companies or government agencies.
 A dangerous condition can be a puddle in a store aisle, a hole in the yard or a poorly lit walkway.

-At Strickland, Agner & Associates, our lawyers understand the life-changing injuries a person can suffer in a slip and fall accident.
+At Strickland Agner Pittman, our lawyers understand the life-changing injuries a person can suffer in a slip and fall accident.
 We can help you to seek just compensation for your medical expenses, lost income, pain and suffering and other harm.

 We have decades of combined experience with helping Goldsboro slip-and-fall accident victims and their families.
 We are truly passionate about protecting the rights of the injured.